ExxistanceDC/Segagaga-English-Translation/README.md

 ## **Patching Instructions**

 Grab your original SGGG discs off the shelf!
 The patch is offered in three varients.
-Two GDI options (a Universal Dreamcast Patcher .dcp patch file or a .xdelta file) and a CDI option (provided as an .xdelta file).
+Two GDI options (a Universal Dreamcast Patcher .dcp patch file or an .xdelta file) and a CDI option (provided as an .xdelta file).

 **--> Important!
 Read Before Patching! <--**
 - Tested with <kbd>SGGG - Segagaga v1.022 (2001)(Sega)(JP)(!)</kbd> and <kbd>SGGG - Segagaga (Japan)</kbd> (aka TOSEC and Redump releases)
 - **DO NOT USE** "v2.000" or "Rev A".
 Due to minor cut content, the patch was designed around v1.022 and will **NOT** work with v2.000.
 - It's highly recommended that you start the game with a **NEW** save file, not one carried over from a Japanese copy.
-Sorry to those who've played the Japanese original, but with all the changes to the main binary, it's better to start from scratch to avoid issues.
+Sorry to those who've played the Japanese original, but with all the changes to the main binary, it's better to start from scratch to avoid potential issues.

 ### Option 1: Universal Dreamcast Patcher GDI Format (Users of ODEs or Emulators) - DCP Patch